 Out of Office

-Andrea lives in rural Northumberland and spends most of her time walking the coast and countryside with her Red Setter in tow.
+Andrea lives in rural Northumberland and spends most of her time walking the coast and countryside with her Red Setter, Percy, in tow.
 It allows her to pursue her interest in nature, although her bird spotting skills have not improved much.

 Other interests include reading all manner of factual books interspersed with crime novels, her favourite crime writer is James Lee Burke.
 Most recent reads include Debbie Harry’s “Face It: A Memoir”; Jenny Uglow’s “A Little History of British Gardening” and “Museum Activism”, edited by Robert R Janes and Richard Sandell.
-Andrea is currently reading Judith Butler’s “The Force of Non-Violence”.
+Andrea has just finished Judith Butler’s “The Force of Non-Violence”.